-At Aetna, our mission is to help people be healthier and transform the health care industry for the better in the process - and military veterans are a big part of our plans.
+At Aetna, a CVS Health Company, our mission is to help people be healthier and transform the health care industry for the better in the process - and military veterans are a big part of our plans.
 We're committed to helping vets find meaningful work after active duty.
 Returning to civilian life can be challenging.
 We want to make that move as easy as possible.

 We offer veterans a chance to grow with a health care leader.
 Together we can build healthier communities, a healthier nation and a healthier world.

 We have some of the best policies and programs to support veterans and their families.
 That's why Aetna, a CVS Health Company was recently named as one of the Top 100 Military Friendly® Employers for 2016.
 In addition, in 2015, veterans voted Aetna, a CVS Health Company as the No. 1 most veteran-friendly company in the Veteran Recruiting Virtual Career Fairs.

 You can also join AetVets, one of our 15 employee resource groups, where you can connect with other veterans, share your ideas, and promote awareness within our communities and our organization.

 You have the job skills we're looking for

 Aetna, a CVS Health Company is committed to helping you find work here at home.
 In fact, we have a team that focuses on hiring veterans.

 We recognize the valuable skills and experience you offer, such as: